What is caffeine?

 Caffeine (1, 3, 7- trimethylxanthine) is a toxin that some plants produce to defend themselves.
 Small amounts are not harmful to humans, but have stimulant effects, making users feel more alert and energised.
 Typical use of the drug comes from caffeinated drinks such as coffee and tea, and also soft drinks such as cola and ‘energy drinks’.

 Like other stimulant drugs such as cocaine, caffeine in high enough doses can harm and kill.
-However caffeine use is very very much safer and more manageable than the use of cocaine and other potent stimulants, and only exceptionally rarely causes serious harm.
+However caffeine use is very much safer and more manageable than the use of cocaine and other potent stimulants, and only exceptionally rarely causes serious harm.

 What are the different forms of product containing caffeine?

 Caffeine is found in drinks like coffee, tea, and mate (a tea drunk in Argentina).
 Caffeine can also be found in ‘energy drinks’ which have high caffeine content, and some soft drinks.
 In Europe, drinks (not based on coffee or tea) with a caffeine content of more than 150 mg per litre, have to be labelled as high caffeine content with the amount of caffeine on it.

 Shops also sell caffine shots, which are small amounts of sugary drink with a high caffeine content.
 Like alcohol shots, it is easy to drink a lot of these quickly before realising you have had too much.

 It is common to become addicted to caffeinated drinks, in that stopping use will lead to withdrawal symptoms, although most people would not find it difficult to stop caffeine use.

 Caffeine is often listed as a flavouring on soft drinks, although it may not be the case that caffeine adds to the taste of the drink, rather it increases the desire to consume it.